 Due to mapping inaccuracies in the 2009 land use data and to changes in land use since 2009, current agricultural loadings may be somewhat different than the 2009 data indicate.
-There is not a specific total percent nitrogen load reduction efficiency estimated for each category of agriculture BMPs used in the basin.
-Instead an estimated average load reduction percentage was derived for all types of
+No specific total percent nitrogen load reduction efficiency is estimated for each category of agriculture BMPs used in the basin.
+Instead an estimated average load reduction percentage was derived for all types of BMPs in Florida.

-TABLE 9: AGRICULTURAL ACREAGE AND BMP ENROLLMENT JUNE 30, 2015 FOR THE SILVER Springs BMAP Area
+TABLE 9: AGRICULTURAL ACREAGE AND BMP ENROLLMENT AS OF JUNE 30, 2015, FOR THE SILVER SPRINGS BMAP AREA